daisieh/plann/README.md

       -outfile:         the output name (default is "output")
       -organism:        [optional: scientific name for Genbank annotation]
       -sample:          the name of the plastome sample (default is the name in the fasta file)

+Before you run:
+	If you don't already have it you will have to install a module from cpan (Comprehensive Perl Archive Network)
+	$cpan  (this will ask you for some options, going with the dafaults worked fine)
+	$install XML::Simple

+After you run:
+	Check the ...results.txt file to see any missing genes that you might want to check prior to submission.
+If you fix these in your sequence, you can run plann again to make an updated annotation.

+	The files produced by plann can be assembled to make a complete .sqn archive to submit to GenBank, or to further edit with Seqin
+	1) copy the plann.sbt template from the test/ directory to the directory containing your output from plann
+	2) use a text editor to edit the plann.sbt file to replace the author's information with your information (or you do the edits later in Seqin after you assemble the complete .sqn file).
+	3) While in the directory with all the files use tbl2ase (available from NCBI) to assemble the complete .sqn file:
+	$tbl2asn -Vbv -p . -t plann.sbt
+	This can be directly submitted, but it is better to check and edit with Seqin prior to submission.

 # Updates
 - Mar 25, 2016: